Dhammakaya meditation: Interpretation

 The interpretations of the true self by the Dhammakaya tradition have been criticized by some Thai Buddhist scholars such as Phra Payutto, and have led to considerable debate in Thailand.
 The bulk of Thai Theravada Buddhism rejects the true-self teaching of Dhammakaya, and insists upon absolute non-self as the Buddha's real teaching.
 Proponents of the tradition cite several Pāli texts, such as one text stating that Nirvana is true happiness, and argue that the true self is a logical conclusion that follows from these texts.
 Other proponents feel that the problem is a matter of practice more than debate.
 The late abbot of Wat Luang Por Sodh Dhammakayaram, Luang Por Sermchai, argues it tends to be scholars who hold the view of absolute non-self, whereas "several distinguished forest hermit monks" such as Luang Pu Sodh, Ajahn Mun and Ajahn Maha Bua hold Nirvana as true self, because they have "confirmed the existence of a Higher or Real Self (attā)" by their own realizations.
+Nevertheless, there is no explicit record that Ajahn Mun specifically stated that "Nirvana is atta".
+His primary disciple, Ajahn Maha Bua, stated that the cittas true nature (not "Nirvana") is 'absolutely pure, intrinsically bright and clear, not subject to these laws [of anicca, dukkha, and anattā], existing naturally alone on its own, and forever independent of time and space'.

 The word dhammakāya in its orthodox sense is commonly understood as a figurative term, meaning the "body" or the sum of the Buddha's teachings.
 The idea of a body of spiritual attainment can be found in the early Pali scriptures, though, but this is described as a "body accomplished by the mind" (manomayakāya) and not directly connected with the attainment of Nirvana.
 Buddhist studies scholar Chanida Jantrasrisalai, however, argues that the term was originally more connected with the process of enlightenment than the way it later came to be interpreted.
 Jantrasrisalai states that "in all references to dhammakāya in early Buddhist usage, it is apparent that dhammakāya is linked always with the process of enlightenment in one way or another.
 Its relation with the Buddhist noble ones of all types is evident in the early Buddhist texts.
 That is to say, dhammakāya is not exclusive to the Buddha.
 It appears also that the term's usage in the sense of teaching is a later schema rather than being the early Buddhist common notions as generally understood."

 The concept of the Dharmakāya has been much further developed in Mahāyāna Buddhism, and the interpretations of the Dhammakaya tradition with regard to true self have been compared with Mahāyāna ideas like the Buddha Nature, but such influence has been rejected by the tradition itself.